All graduate students are required to take the Research and Methods Seminar (English 510)

 In addition, students seeking a doctorate in English are required to enroll in the graduate-level Publication Workshop, which is not offered for credit, but is required by the English Department for graduation.

 In this workshop, students rework a paper for publication in a journal or an essay collection.
 Upon choosing a project, the student identifies a journal or a volume (in response to a call for papers) and tailors his or her project according to the format and focus of that publication.
-The workshop involves regular peer-review, and at the conclusion of the workshop one or more faculty members gives an impartial reading of the student’s final article to determine its readiness for submission and to offer further advice.
-The Publication Workshop should be taken in the spring of the second, third, or fourth year; it may be audited in the spring of the first or fifth year.
+The workshop involves regular peer-review.
+The course is required for doctoral students, elective for MA students.
+The Publication Workshop should be taken after the first year of study.
 Students may enroll in the Workshop more than once.

-Approximately once a month, faculty, Lecturers, and graduate students convene for a research colloquium.
-One of these sessions annually features the winner of the Neil MacIntyre Prize for best graduate paper.
+Weekly on Fridays, faculty, Lecturers, and graduate students convene for a research colloquium, featuring scholars and writers of local, national, and international distinction.
+One of these sessions annually features the winner of the Neil MacIntyre Prize for best graduate paper; another features presentations by the incumbent holders of Adrian and Salomon Fellowships.
 Attendance at Department Colloquium sessions is expected, and records of attendance will be made.

-Regular and occasional programming will be announced by the department or the Director of Graduate Studies (in 2011-12, for example, a pilot program of miniseminars supplementing the Department’s curricular offerings will be conducted by Department Lecturers).
+Regular and occasional programming will be announced by the department or the Director of Graduate Studies.

 The department strongly encourages student-organized reading groups and provides a workshop space in Guilford 107 for this purpose.
 Reservations can be made on the calendar posted opposite the workshop room.
 Recent reading groups have been devoted to current issues in critical theory; contemporary science fiction; and James Joyce’s Finnegans Wake.
 Groups to discuss texts on the MA exam reading list are particularly encouraged.